NikSethi/splash/_posts/2017-09-14-magic-of-getting-things-done.md

 ---
 layout: post
-title: "10 The Magic of Getting Things Done"
+title: "#10: The Magic of Getting Things Done"
 date: 2017-09-14 11:00:00
 tags: creativity reading
 ---
 Doing things is really hard.
 As John Mulaney puts it, “it is 100% easier not to do things than to do them.”
 It’s the easiest thing in the world to just not do anything.
 And even when you start to do something and you make progress on that thing, it doesn’t feel that great.
 It’s not until you finish doing that thing does the thing make you feel better. (that was the worst writing I’ve ever done, even if it was a schtick)

+> example
+> blockquote

+1. this is a list
+2. also a list

 The reality is that most things don’t feel satisfactory or worth doing until you finish them.
 For the longest time in my life, I felt a lot like Jimmy Neutron villain Finbarr Calamitous, known for being an incredible genius and inventor who would inevitably fail because he was unable to ever finish anything.
 I used to struggle to finish projects I started, and I hated doing homework or other tasks that weren’t engaging to me.